-She is credited for constructing the distinctive and fortified ancient city walls known asganuwar Amina or “Amina Walls” in her area.
-Many of these constructs are still standing to this day.
+She is credited for constructing the distinctive and fortified ancient city walls known as ganuwar Amina or “Amina Walls” in her area.
+Many of these constructions are still standing to this day.

-Apart from her conquest, her contribution to trade and commerce in her state are immense.
-She is the creator of trade routes throughout Northern Africa.
+Apart from her conquest, her contribution to trade and commerce in her state was immense.
+This African queen contributed to the creation of trade routes throughout Northern Africa.
 Queen Amina died in 1610.
 However, she remains a prominent figure in the history of Zaria.

 She was renowned for her intelligence and cleverness which was backed by her visit to King Solomon’s palace in Jerusalem.
 It is essential to know that historians believe she had a son for King Solomon, whose name was Menelik.
 Subsequently, Menelik became Ethiopia’s first imperial ruler.

 She married her adolescent brothers, who served as her ceremonial spouses during her tenure.
-Also, she had love affairs with several men for political reasons; some were Julius Caesar and Mark Anthony.
+Also, she had love affairs with several men for political reasons.
+This includes Julius Caesar and Mark Anthony.
 Queen Cleopatra and Mark Anthony were more than just political lovers.
 Historians claim both of them shared beautiful moments as love birds.

 After the demise of her husband, she ascended the throne by killing every potential regent.
 She was a fierce and brutal leader with a horrible reputation.
 During her tenure, there was no freedom of worship for Christians.
-Many of them had to flee, and those that could not were brutally killed.
+Many of them had to flee.
+Those that could not were brutally killed.